Super-Protocol/docs/docs/developers/marketplace_GUI/walkthrough.md

 To better understand how Super Protocol works, let’s take a step-by-step walkthrough through the Marketplace GUI.

 As an example we’ll deploy the [Super Chat](/developers/offers/superchat) app with the tunnels.
-Please note that for this walkthrough we'll be using [Tunnels Provisioner](/developers/fundamentals/tunnels/provisioner) (Tunnels Launcher), which cuts a few corners in order to streamline the experience.
+Please note that for this walkthrough we'll be using [Tunnels Launcher](/developers/offers/launcher), which cuts a few corners in order to streamline the experience.
 For the full tunnels deployment capabilities please refer to [this guide](/developers/deployment_guides/tunnels).

 You might want to read up on the fundamental Super Protocol concepts - such as [offers](/developers/fundamentals/offers), [orders](/developers/fundamentals/orders), [requirements and configurations](/developers/fundamentals/slots), and [tunnels](/developers/fundamentals/tunnels) - in advance, or - just dive into it and figure it out as you go.
 Your choice.